 Route 66 Bridge

-The historic Route 66 Meramec River Bridge is a vital missing link, reconnecting people with rivers, trails, parks, and nearby communities.
-By restoring this iconic structure, we can honor its past while creating new opportunities for recreation, connection, and discovery.
-Join us in bringing the bridge back to life and building a vibrant future for Missouri’s State Parks.
+The historic Route 66 Meramec River Bridge is a vital connection, uniting rivers, trails, parks, and nearby communities.
+Restoring this iconic structure not only honors its remarkable past, but also creates new opportunities for recreation, connection, and discovery.
+Together, we can bring the bridge back to life and help build a vibrant future for Missouri’s State Parks.

 Saving a Piece of Route 66 History.